markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories/aesthetic appreciation.md

----
-title: Aesthetic appreciation, 2022-2023
----

 # Summary

-### Overall, the aesthetic appreciation of the hotel's material aspects leans heavily towards the positive, with roughly 91% of guests expressing admiration for the hotel's design, views, architecture, and beauty.
+Overall, the aesthetic appreciation of the hotel's material aspects leans heavily towards the positive, with roughly 91% of guests expressing admiration for the hotel's design, views, architecture, and beauty.
-### Positive reviews: 263; Negative reviews: 24; Neutral reviews: 2.
+Positive reviews: 263; Negative reviews: 24; Neutral reviews: 2.